electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 ## Easy to adopt

-We've iterated a great deal on our APIs to make them as simple and powerful as possible.
+We've iterated a lot on our APIs to make them as simple and powerful as possible.
 There should be no breaking changes in minor or patch releases moving forward.

 We've updated our [Documentation](/docs/intro), with a new [Quickstart](/docs/quickstart) and guides for topics like: